Velletri

 Velletri ([velˈleːtri]; Velitrae; Velester) is an Italian comune in the Metropolitan City of Rome, approximately 40 km to the southeast of the city centre, located in the Alban Hills, in the region of Lazio, central Italy.
 Neighbouring communes are Rocca di Papa, Lariano, Cisterna di Latina, Artena, Aprilia, Nemi, Genzano di Roma, and Lanuvio.
 Its motto is: Est mihi libertas papalis et imperialis ('Liberty of pope and empire is given to me').

 Velletri was an ancient city of the Volsci tribe.
 Legendarily it came into conflict with the Romans during the reign of Ancus Marcius, the fourth king of Rome; then again in the fifth and fourth centuries BCE, during the early Roman Republic.
 Velletri was also the home of the Octavii, the paternal family of the first Roman Emperor Augustus.
 In the Middle Ages, it was one of the few "free cities" in Lazio and central Italy.
 It was the site of two historic battles in 1744 and 1849.
 During the Second World War, it was at the centre of fierce fighting between the Germans and the allies in 1944 after the Anglo-American landing at Anzio.

 Today, Velletri is home to a circuit court and a prison, in addition to several colleges and high schools.
 It is the terminus of the Rome-Velletri railway, inaugurated by Pius IX in 1863, and is one of the centers the Via Appia Nuova (modern Appian Way) passes through.

 Physical geography

 Territory

 The territory of Velletri stretches between two distinct areas.
 The northern part is situated on the southern foothills of the Colli Albani range and was geologically formed about 150,000 years ago, after the collapse of the Volcano Laziale (caldera).
-The southern boundary forms around Pontine Marshes, whose reclamation started at the time of Pope Pius VI and was accomplished during the regime of Benito Mussolini.
+On the other hand, the southern boundary forms around Pontine Marshes, whose reclamation started at the time of Pope Pius VI and was accomplished during the regime of Benito Mussolini.